 Make a list of the inconveniences and the things you had issues with.
 Not enough sources of light?
-Get some light sticks, a lantern and batteries.
-Do you have no way to cook the food you have stored?
-Store different types of foods – those that do not require cooking – or get yourself a charcoal or biomass grill or stove.
+Get some extra flashlights, light sticks/glow sticks, a lantern and batteries.
+Did you find that you have no way to cook the food you have stored?
+Think about storing different types of foods – those that do not require cooking – or get yourself a charcoal or biomass grill or stove.
 Better yet, build one yourself using these instructions: Building a DIY Rocket Stove.

 Trust me, you will be surprised at the results of your drill.
-Things will come up that you that had not considered so take notes and when you are unintentionally off-grid for real, you will be better prepared.
+Things will come up that you that had not considered so take notes and if you become unintentionally off-grid for real, you will be better prepared.
 Need convincing?
 Read 5 Days with No Power – When the Ice Hits the Fan.

 One last reminder: during this drill, you need to forgo stores (no cash registers or credit cards, remember?), restaurants (same thing), gas for your car, and other commercial conveniences.
 You are on your own for just a day or two.
 Learn from it.

 One thing you will notice is that over the months, many preparedness suggestions and recommendations have been repeated once, twice and sometime three times.
 There is a reason for that that I will explain using a term we use in ballroom dance: Muscle Memory.
 This is when, through repetition and practice, a task or skill becomes automatic.
-Like walking or riding a bicycle, it becomes automatic and something you can do without thinking.
-That is exactly where you want to be with your set of survival skills: put them on autopilot and go with it.
+Like walking or riding a bicycle, it becomes rote and is something you can do without thinking.
+That is exactly where you want to be with your prepping and survival skills: put them on autopilot and go with it.

 I will be addressing this more in the future so keep in mind that your drills and practice sessions are important.
 You want to be able to act without thinking and more important, act without fear.
-That is what this is really all about: having the ability to react to a disaster with common sense devoid of panic and devoid of fear.
+That is what this is really all about: having the ability to make it through a disaster with common sense devoid of panic and devoid of fear.

 Enjoy your next adventure through common sense and thoughtful preparation!